cvmfs/doc-cvmfs/cpt-hpc.rst

   * Support for extra functionality implemented by CernVM-FS such as versioning and variant symlinks (symlinks resolved according to environment variables).

-In the following, we assume a Supercomputer with a shared file system (e.g.
-Lustre or GPFS) that is accessible from all the normal nodes as well as from one or multiple *login nodes*.
-Only the login nodes need to have access to the Internet.
-They will be used to preload the CernVM-FS cache on the shared cluster file system.

 Preloading the CernVM-FS Cache
 ------------------------------

 The
 `cvmfs_preload utility <http://cernvm.cern.ch/portal/filesystem/downloads>`_
-is used to preload a CernVM-FS cache.
-Internally it uses the same code that used to replicate between CernVM-FS stratum 0 and stratum 1.
+can be used to preload a CernVM-FS cache onto the shared cluster file system.
+Internally it uses the same code that is used to replicate between CernVM-FS stratum 0 and stratum 1.
 The ``cvmfs_preload`` command is a self-extracting binary with no further dependencies and should work on a majority of x86_64 Linux hosts.

 The ``cvmfs_preload`` command replicates from a stratum 0 (not from a stratum 1).
 Because this induces significant load on the source server,